How To Fix Veneer That Is Lifting

 Next, go ahead and mix the Bondo base and hardener together following the instructions.
 Just remember to mix a small amount at a time since it dries pretty fast.

 Apply the wood filler over the damaged area, making sure to slightly overfill it so you can sand it down later to match the surrounding wood.
 Let it dry for about 30 minutes, then grab some sandpaper and smooth down the wood filler.
+Here’s everything you need to know about Bondo wood repair for your furniture.

 photo of fixing damaged veneer with bondo

 You can check out our post on repairing veneer with wood filler for a more detailed guide on the process.
+And you can check out this detailed guide on how to repair veneer edging here.

 Can I fix lifting veneer without clamps?